 [Section 97WP inserted by No. 20 of 2002 s.
 4.]

 97WQ.
-Industrial magistrate’s court not bound by interpretations of EEA
+Industrial magistrate’s court not bound by arbitrator’s interpretation of EEA

 In any proceedings under section 83 for the enforcement of a provision of an EEA, an industrial magistrate’s court is not bound by a determination of the meaning or effect of the provision made by an arbitrator under the EEA dispute provisions.